 PROCESS FOR ACCEPTING ARTWORK DONATIONS Those who wish to donate works of art to the Boise City Art Collection are to contact the Public Arts Manager, who will facilitate the consideration of the requested donation.
-Works are accepted based on a review considering the quality, condition, content, future maintenance requirements, site appropriateness and relevance of the work to the collection.
+Works are accepted based on a review by Boise City Department of Art and History's Commission and Visual Art Advisory Committee who consider the quality, condition, content, future maintenance requirements, site appropriateness and relevance of the work to the collection.
+The review process takes 2-4 months.

 ARTIST OPPORTUNITIES There are numerous opportunities for artists to get involved in public art projects.
 All interested artists can register to be on the contact database so that they will receive all announcements, "Call to Artists," and relevant notices.
 Artists should inform the City of all address changes.

 Artist opportunities include:

-- Responding to "Call to Artists" for public art projects, Boise Visual Chronicle collection, artist residencies or other opportunities - · Attending lectures, workshops and tours - Envisioning public art projects and engaging the City staff to help identify potential, appropriate sources of funding such as Boise City Neighborhood reinvestment program, Arts & History grants, or potential private sponsors - Showing art work in civic environments - Volunteering to work with a committee on a Public Art Project or as a tour docent
+- Responding to "Call to Artists" for public art projects, Boise Visual Chronicle collection, artist residencies or other opportunities - Attending lectures, workshops and tours - Envisioning public art projects and engaging the City staff to help identify potential, appropriate sources of funding such as Boise City Neighborhood reinvestment program, Arts & History grants, or potential private sponsors - Showing art work in civic environments - Volunteering to work with a committee on a Public Art Project or as a tour docent